Spring Farm, New South Wales: History

 The area now known as Spring Farm was probably originally home to the Tharawal people, based in the Illawarra region, although the Western Sydney-based Darug people and the Southern Highlands-based Gandangara people were also known to have inhabited the greater Camden area.
 Very early relations with British settlers were cordial but as farmers started clearing and fencing the land affecting food resources in the area, clashes between the groups arose until 1816 when a number of indigenous people were massacred and the remainder retreated from direct conflict with the settlers.

 In 1805, wool pioneer John Macarthur, was granted 5,000 acres (20 km2) at Cowpastures.
 After the land was cleared, it was used for farming for most of the next 200 years until Sydney's suburban sprawl reached the town of Camden and the farmland was subdivided into housing blocks.

 Transport

 Spring Farm is off the Camden Bypass.
-There are a number of bus services controlled by Busabout Sydney that run through the suburb.
+There are a number of bus services operated by Transit Systems that run through the suburb.
 The nearest railway station is Macarthur.